 Using Italian Hard Cheese

-When buying Italian hard cheese for your vegetarian meatballs, make sure to look for a vegetarian version as you may be aware Parmesan cheese, for example, contains animal rennet so it’s best avoided if your aim is fully vegetarian.
+When buying Italian hard cheese for your vegetarian meatballs and spaghetti, make sure to look for a vegetarian version as you may be aware Parmesan cheese, for example, contains animal rennet so it’s best avoided if your aim is fully vegetarian.
 The cheese helps to add moisture to the inside of the meatballs, so if you’re making a vegan variation we’d recommend using vegan cheese and not leaving this out completely as it might be on the dry side in that case.

 Onions and Vegetables